How to Make Your Mobile App HIPAA Compliant?

-Over the last few years, with a large number of mobile health apps coming into the market, protection of patient information has become more critical than ever before.
-The Health Insurance Portability and Accountability Act or HIPAA, as it’s commonly known, was enacted by the Congress in 1996 with the aim of protecting and maintaining the privacy of the medical records and personal health information of individuals.
+Over the last few years, with a large number of mobile health apps coming into the market, the protection of patient information has become more critical than ever before.
+The Health Insurance Portability and Accountability Act or HIPAA, as it’s commonly known, was enacted by Congress in 1996 with the aim of protecting and maintaining the privacy of the medical records and personal health information of individuals.

 The nature of mobile devices makes protecting PHI a challenge, especially since these devices can be lost or stolen and often face the threat of virus attacks.
 Additionally, devices can be shared or used on unsecured Wi-Fi networks, posing the risk of accidental sharing or transmission of confidential data by email or on social media.
-This makes it essential to incorporate specific features in the app to protect unauthorized sharing of PHI.
+This makes it essential to incorporate specific features in the app to protect the unauthorized sharing of PHI.
 Of course, a lot depends on the nature of the information that is collected from the user.

 While a primary consumer app related to fitness or weight loss may not need to comply with the standards, usually most apps that are used by medical professionals or healthcare providers should be HIPAA compliant.
 This is not an easy task, as the law has several ambiguities that only a mobile app developer with experience in this segment can decipher easily.
 Based on our experiences in developing apps for the healthcare sector, today, we would like to share some key factors to be included in an app to keep personal health information secure.

 While most mobile devices are password-protected, often users don’t use strong passwords.
 Therefore, in case of loss or theft, the information stored in the app can be accessed easily unless there is a layer of protection that requires the user to authenticate his credentials, such as entering a unique login ID and password.

 Encryption of Data